-Sure, I have every single one of Anne books.
+Sure, I have every single one of the Anne books.
 They're all dog-eared and nearly memorized.
 I own all the movies except for the last one, which is a vile thing that should never have been made.
 (Any self-respecting fan knows what I'm talking about, and I could go on a rampage about the timeline, the characters, the technology, and the sheer adulteration of all things Montgomery, but I'll spare you.)

 I was introduced to Anne in the eighth grade.
 It was the year when L.M.
-Montgomery's books were somehow being republished after a long time of being out of print, and I scooped them up as quickly as they were being reprinted (and as quickly as my allowance let me).
+Montgomery's books were being republished after a long time of being out of print, and I scooped them up as quickly as they were being reprinted (and as quickly as my allowance and babysitting money let me).
 I remember the excitement of buying Rilla of Ingleside at the Farrer Middle School book fair.